knpuniversity/ansible/knpu/ansistrano/load-balancer-proxy.md

 This is a *classic* problem when you're behind a proxy, like a load balancer.
 When the load balancer sends the request back to our server, it *changes* a few things: the `REMOTE_ADDR` header is changed to be the *load balancer's* IP address.
-And if the original request as an `https` connection on port 443, the new request will *appear* insecure on port 80.
+And if the original request was an `https` connection on port 443, the new request will *appear* insecure on port 80.
 That's because the load balancer handled the SSL stuff.

 To help us, the load balancer sets the *original* information on a few headers:
 `X-Forwarded-For` holds the original IP address and `X-Forwarded-Proto` will be set to `http` or `https`.

+***TIP
+There are some standards, but the exact headers used can vary from proxy to proxy.
+***

 This means that our app needs to be smart enough to read *these* headers, instead of the normal ones.
 Symfony doesn't do this automatically, because it could be a security risk.
 You need to configure it explicitly.

+## Setting Trusted Proxies

 Google for "Symfony reverse proxy".
 Ok!
 In our front controller - so `app.php` in Symfony 3, we need to call `setTrustedProxies()` and pass it all possible IP